Bundle v1 — Satsignal .mbnt Receipt Spec

 fieldtypemeaning

-filenamestringsource filename for receipt-page rendering.
+filenamestringsource filename for proof-page rendering.
 Display-only; does not affect verification.

 3.3 Sealed mode